My girlfriend is difficult to shop for; not because it's hard to find things that she wants, rather the opposite, in fact.

 However, simply telling her that I had found the item that she so desperately sought would have violated all of the laws of gift-giving.
-As such I had to talk her out of buying a tablet that she wanted without raising suspicions.

 So I had to complain that I was getting burnt-out on all the tablet hunting, which was true, and suggest that waiting until after Christmas might be more economically sound.